 NYSD events may be hosted locally by county Extension offices, afterschool programs, school enrichment programs, or even camps.
 In fact, any educator is welcome to facilitate the NYSD activity with their students.
 Kits are available for purchase which include all the materials and instructions educators need to facilitate the challenge.

 2018 CHALLENGE: CODE YOUR WORLD

-This year's Nebraska NYSD statewide event will take place on Tuesday, October 16; other local events will be happening throughout the month.
+This year, Nebraska 4-H will celebrate NYSD with a statewide virtual event on Tuesday, October 16, from 4-5pm CT.
+Other local events will be happening throughout the month.
 This year's challenge, sponsored by 4-H and Google, is Code Your World which invites kids to get involved in computer science through hands-on doing.

 Code Your World is a four-part computer science (CS) challenge that teaches youth to apply CS to the world around them through hands-on activities.
 Developed by Google and West Virginia University Extension Services, it includes a computer-based activity on Google's CS First platform and three unplugged activities that bring coding to life through games and interaction.

 Code Your World uses games and hands-on fun to teach kids important CS and computational thinking concepts and is perfect for first-time and beginner coders ages 8-14.